softwareQinc/qpp/INSTALL.md

 ## Configuring the system

-First configure the system via CMake to use an out-of-source build directory (e.g., `./build`) by executing in a terminal/console/command prompt
+First configure the system via CMake to use an out-of-source build directory (e.g., `./build`) by executing (in a terminal/console/command prompt) under the project's root directory

 ```bash
 cmake -B build